balena-io-modules/ts-types/README.md

 			```
 		- `"types": "index.d.ts"`.
 	- `test-<package>.ts` - a file importing the original package and making use of the typed APIs.
 If it compiles the tests are considered passing.
 The simplest form is just importing the package.
-	- `.npmignore` to ignore publishing the tests and build artifatcs.
+	- `.npmignore` to ignore publishing the tests and repo noise.
 	- `tsconfig.json`.
 	- `tslint.json`, only if you want to override the defaults from the top-level config.
 	- `README.md`.

 Check the existing packages for examples.

+You can use the `sample-package` folder as a template.